Conformal Coating PCB: 7 Reasons Why You Need It

 Protects Sensitive Information

-By applying the right amount of conformal coating on your PCB, it can protect sensitive components from exposure to extreme temperatures.
-When designing your PCB, some parts might be prone to damage.
-Harsh conditions like rain, dust, heat, amongst others, can reduce the life-span of the PCB.
 Using a conformal coating on your PCB can help reduce the need for replacement or repair after a short period of use.
-It also serves as a protection for the fragile components of PCB.
+It also protects the fragile components of the PCB.

 Hand in a blue glove holds PCB chip assembly on PCB background on the production of printed circuit boards.jpg